ihealthdavid/bundle-kubernetes/_pages/user-glossary.md

 with other services, lifecycle management, and peering/scaling up and down.

+##### Bundle
+A bundle is a set of charms and relations with in Juju.
+A bundle is a specific configuration corresponding relations that can be deployed together in one step.
+Bundles are defined in text files in YAML format.

 ##### Relation
 Relations are a bi-directional communication pipeline, written declaratively in charms in a 'provides' and 'requires' stanza.
 These relational interfaces